inspiredminds/contao-sibling-navigation/README.md

 ## Usage

-Simply create a _News sibling navigation_ or _Event sibling navigation_ module and integrate in your page layout or as an include element.
+Simply create a _News sibling navigation_ or _Event sibling navigation_ module and integrate it in your page layout or as an include element.

 ## News Categories features